MPC88/MC_SVPlanetScavenging/README.md

 - Drone speed buffs apply to accelerate the retrieval phase.
 They go faster.
 - Drone hp bonus buffs provide a chance to save if the risk roll fails.
 The save chance is BonusHP/2 percent chance, so the T3 ship enhancement of +60hp = 30% save.
 - As scavenging loot drops, all scavenging loot bonuses and skills apply (e.g. engineering skill tree).

+Note that buffs from explorer (to quality) and tech knowledge (to risk reduction) are still randomised.
+Your level just dictates the maximum bonus, but you can still have a bad day.

 Install
 =======